 So pre-emergent plus good mowing habits plus proper fertilization gives you a three-layered defense.
 The pre-emergent catches the seeds that try to sprout.
 The thick turf makes it hard for any survivors to establish.
 And the right fertilizer schedule keeps your grass strong enough to outcompete weeds all season.

 This is a job where professional equipment and timing make a real difference.
-At Signature Lawn & Treemasters, our treatment programs for Fort Wayne and Marion homeowners include properly timed pre-emergent applications as part of a full-season plan.
-If you are not sure what product to use, what rate to apply, or whether your timing is right, give us a call at either our Fort Wayne or Marion office.
+At Signature Lawn & TreeMasters, our treatment programs for Fort Wayne and Marion homeowners include properly timed pre-emergent applications as part of a full-season plan.
+If you would rather not gamble on timing, our spring program handles all of it — give us a call at either our Fort Wayne or Marion office.
 We are happy to talk it through.

 Ready to Stop Crabgrass Before It Starts?